 - projects should show positive financial returns before "gap funding" from HNIP

 - HNIP funding is available between March 2019 and March 2022

 The full HNIP Application Guidance can be seen here.

-If you would like help in planning or extending a Heat Network then you give us a ring on 020 7253 2240.
+If you would like help in planning or extending a Heat Network then do give us a ring on 020 7253 2240.